Ever since I saw the movie The Devil Wears Prada, it’s been my dream to have an assistant who would practically give her life to Lyremark, Inc.

 : I change my mind on a dime.
 What was the A-plan yesterday may be the shit-plan today.
 Until I know something makes me money I keep the strategy flowing.

 : I’m collaborative.
-So you may send me something and then I may send it to other peeps for feedback and to change it up.
+So you may send me something and then I may send it to other team members for feedback.
 So if you’re attached to it being your way, we won’t work out.

 : I pay my bills.
 On time.
 Always.

 : I’m not cheap.
 But I spend my money wisely.